maticnetwork/nightfall-sdk/README.md

 **This is a rule that applies to Nightfall Protocol on Ganache.**

 Making a deposit, transfer or withdrawal means that a transaction is submitted to L2, when 2 transactions like this are submitted a block is proposed and created.
 The creation of a new block changes the state of Nightfall.
 Changing the state of L2 means that the deposit, transfer and withdrawal(not finalise-withdrawal) are finalised.
 E.g. Making 1 deposit won't change the state of Nightfall.
-Running the `eg:balances:ganache` script won't show any updated balance with the new deposit.
+Running the `eg:ganache:balances` script won't show any updated balance with the new deposit.
 Making 2 deposits or a deposit and a transfer will update the state and show the correct updated balance when running the script.

 #### 32Tx rule

 **This is a rule that applies to Nightfall Protocol on Goerli Testnet and Mainnet.**
 To learn more about Nightfall protocol on Mainnet and Testnet visit the [documentation](https://docs.polygon.technology/docs/nightfall/faq/#how-long-do-transfers-take-on-polygon-nightfall-network-from-start-to-finish).

-The 32Tx rule is essentually the same as the `2Tx rule` but with 32 transactions instead of 2.
+The 32Tx rule is essentially the same as the `2Tx rule` but with 32 transactions instead of 2.

 #### Nightfall keys